All Episodes

 Now, folks, I don't know what to say about this.

-The sixty-five year old liberal is the poster child for better forceps training in med school.
+This 65-year-old liberal is the poster child for better forceps training in med school.

 I mean, this guy, what, the hunchback of Notre Dame wasn't available?

-This uh this I don't want to say anything bad about Garrison.
+Now, I don't want to say anything bad about Garrison.

-I sure I do.
+Sure, I do.

-This guy rips on Bush every chance he gets in the uh great Midwest, so I want you to know that even though I'm being harsh, he deserves it.
+So I want you to know that even though I'm being harsh, he deserves it.

 Hey, it is Friday here on the Rush Limbaugh program.

-I'm Jason Lewis, and if it's Friday, that can only mean one thing.
+And if it's Friday, that can only mean one thing.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

-The contact line is always for El Rushbow, me sitting in today and what an honor, one or privilege to uh work with the gang again to fill the shoes of El Rushbow is not easy, let me tell you.
+Me sitting in today, and what an honor, what a privilege to work with the gang again to fill the shoes of El Rushbo is not easy, let me tell you.

-Hey, uh, let's talk about the tax bill.
+Hey, let's talk about the tax bill.

-You gotta talk about that.
+You got to talk about that.

-I want to talk about the S chip redux.
+I want to talk about the S-CHIP redux.

-The Democrats came back with that S chip vote again.
+The Democrats came back with that S-CHIP vote again.

 And it was vetoed by the president.